-Testing overview – A project architect or another representative (specifier) will select the area to be tested.
-This area should represent typical construction for the project.
-A test is normally taken over a minimum area of 100 ft² and includes the edge of the glass surface and places where the frame is horizontal, vertical, and intersecting.
 It’s best to perform this test while the interior walls are unfinished so any moisture is visible during the test and amendments can be made before the building is completed.
-If test area is enclosed by interior finishes, the contractor should expect additional costs of exposing the wall(s) and refinishing after testing is complete.
+If test area is enclosed by interior finishes, the contractor should expect additional costs of exposing the wall(s) and refinishing them after testing is complete.

 The guide for testing is very specific.
-A constant pressure of between 30-35 psi is applied from a ¾” (19 mm) diameter hose, fitted with a nozzle.
+A constant pressure of between 30-35 psi is applied from a ¾” (19 mm) diameter hose fitted with a nozzle.
 This ½” diameter brass nozzle is to be part B-25 #6.030, sourced only from Monarch Manufacturing, to standardize test results.
-It is recommended to fit the nozzle with a gauge, in order to measure distance from the test surface.
+It is recommended to fit the nozzle with a gauge to measure distance from the test surface.

 BDG utilizes professional testing equipment that is calibrated to each specific testing standard for accurate results.
 Our field consultants are properly trained and knowledgeable of all testing standards.
 BDG has extensive knowledge of most building systems and specializes in forensic water intrusion investigations.
-This allows us not only to properly test fenestrations on new construction projects, but if there is a test failure, we can pinpoint the cause of the failure and provide accurate recommendations to achieve successful testing results.
+This allows us to not only properly test fenestrations on new construction projects, but also pinpoint the cause of any test failures and provide accurate recommendations to achieve successful testing results.
 Failures during quality assurance (new construction) testing can result in unnecessary delays that can impact your bottom line.

 Give us a call to discuss your next AAMA 501.2 Hose Nozzle Testing Project.